 In the case of a paused subscription, the pause would affect the contract, performance obligations, and when revenue is recognized.
-The way to make sure the compliance obligations are met is having the right data in place at the right time.
+The way to make sure the compliance obligations are met is to have the right data in place at the right time.

 A System That Can Handle Subscription Pauses

 A real-world example of a paused subscription could be a box service with a long-term customer.
 This person may feel overwhelmed and want a break from delivery but does not want to stop the service entirely.
 A pause feature would allow the customer to take a break without losing any of the perks associated with being a long-term customer, such as special offers or free items.

 In theory, a business should be able to pause and re-activate seamlessly.
 However, many billing systems lack this capability, and the results are subscriptions that appear to be canceled, with the reactivation seeming to be a new contract.
 When this happens, the chance of errors and customer confusion increase, and the company’s churn rate can be misrepresented.